PicoCreator/smol-dev-js/README.md

 ![smol-dev-setup](./docs/smol-dev-setup.gif)

 This will ask for your API keys, and setup the `.smol-dev-js` folder which it will use internally for you

+> It is highly recommended to use anthropic claude, if you have the API key, as its so much faster and more reliable then openAI as of now for this use case.

 # How to run it